Nusratnimme/UFOs/README.md

 - Allowing multiple inputs in City, State, Country, and Shape, e.g., UFO sightings in North and South Carolina together.
 - Allowing sorting based on any column by clicking on the column title.
 - Adding option to export the data according to current filtering.
-- (Most importantly) Presenting the data in a map in addition to a table.
+- Presenting the data in a map in addition to a table.